 - Placenta previa

 - Anesthesia mistakes, which can cause blood pressure problems in the mother, including a hypotensive crisis.
-This can greatly decreases the supply of oxygen-rich blood going to the baby.
+This can greatly decrease the supply of oxygen-rich blood going to the baby.

 - Oligohydramnios (low amniotic fluid)